Rantes

 The term Rantes describes a specific chemokine, a signaling protein capable of attracting other cells.
 Rantes is secreted by immune cells such as lymphocytes and granulocytes, selectively attracting additional defense cells to an inflammatory process.

-As Rantes levels in the blood are elevated in various inflammatory diseases, it is also considered a specific inflammatory marker.
+As Rantes levels in the blood are elevated in various inflammatory diseases, it is also considered a nonspecific inflammatory marker.
 Significant amounts of Rantes are particularly formed and released into the body during jaw inflammations.

 Rantes and Chronic Inflammations